-Ant Colony System
+• Ant Colony System (ACS)

-- ACS differs from AS in three main points. - First, It exploits the search experience accumulated by the ants more strongly than AS does through the use of a more aggressive action choice rule. - Second, Pheromone evaporation and pheromone deposit take place only on the arcs belonging to the best-so-far tour. - Third, Each time an ant uses an arc (i, j) to move from city i to city j, it removes some pheromone from the arc to increase the exploration of alternative paths.
+- introduced by Dorigo & Gambardella, 1997a,b. - ACS differs from AS in three main points. - First, It exploits the search experience accumulated by the ants more strongly than AS does, through the use of a more aggressive action choice rule. - Second, Pheromone evaporation and pheromone deposit take place only on the arcs belonging to the best-so-far tour. - Third, Each time an ant uses an arc (i, j) to move from city i to city j, it removes some pheromone from the arc to increase the exploration of alternative paths.

-• In ACS, when located at city i, ant k moves to a city j chosen according to the socalled pseudorandom proportional rule, given by
+• In ACS, when located at city i, ant k moves to a city j chosen according to: